mastodon/documentation/content/en/admin/config.md

 #### `RAILS_ENV`

-Environment.
+Which Rails environment is loaded from `config/environments`.
 Can be `production`, `development`, or `test`.
-If you are running Mastodon on your personal computer for development purposes, use `development`.
-That is also the default.
+If you are running Mastodon on your personal computer for development purposes, use `development`, which will disable caching.
+This is also the default.
 If you are running Mastodon online, use `production`.
-Mastodon will load different configuration defaults based on the environment.

 {{< hint style="warning" >}}
 This variable cannot be defined in dotenv (`.env`) files as it's used before they are loaded.